Advanced Academic Program (AAP) at Daniels Run

-An AAP Parent Information Meetings were was held at Daniels Run Elementary on October 2nd and October 3rd.
-Ms. Beth McCrodden, our Advanced Academic Resource Teacher, provided information about levels of service and answered questions about the screening processes for part-time school-based and full-time AAP services.
+Parent information sessions were held at Daniels Run Elementary on October 2nd and October 3rd.
+Ms. Beth McCrodden, our Advanced Academic Resource Teacher, provided information about levels of service and answered questions about the screening process for part-time school-based and full-time AAP services.
 For more information about AAP services, visit the FCPS website for Advanced Academic Programs.
 If you have any questions, you can contact Ms. Beth McCrodden at email@example.com

 Full-Time Advanced Academic Programs, Grades 3-8 (Level IV)

 Level IV services are available for students found eligible through a central selection process.
 The program is available in Grades 3-8.
 Eligible students use curriculum from the AAP Curriculum Framework for Levels II-IV in the four academic subject areas on a full-time basis.